loader

 Public-transport-friendly

-The Alpe Adria cycle route is very well served by intermodal transport, both by train and bus.
+The Alpe Adria cycle route is very well served by intermodal transport, both train and bus.

 -The MICOTRA train is a special international, intermodal convoy between Udine and Villach (A) and can carry more than 70 bicycles in special cars.
 It makes two daily round trips and in summer extends its run to Gorizia and Trieste.

--State Railways has several daily trainsets connecting Udine and Tarvisio and can carry over 30 bicycles each
+-State Railways has several daily trainsets connecting Udine to Tarvisio and can carry over 30 bicycles each

 Get Timetable to destination